What is Baby Loss Awareness Week?

 Together we are committed to raising awareness of pregnancy and baby loss.
 We also want to identify how we can reduce preventable deaths and improve support for all those affected.

-This year, we want to talk about better bereavement care for people affected by pregnancy and baby loss.
+In 2017 we talked about better bereavement care for people affected by pregnancy and baby loss.

 It is vital that good bereavement care is offered to anyone who has lost a baby before, during or after birth.